 - First make the fried onions.
 Heat the oil in a frying pan, add the sliced onions and a pinch of salt.
 Fry for 10 to 15 minutes until crisp and golden.
 Remove them with a slotted spoon and leave to drain on a plate with a couple of layers of kitchen roll on it to absorb the extra oil.

 - Add a little more oil to the pan, add the cumin seeds until they sizzle and then add the diced onion.
 Stir and fry for 10 minutes until they are softened.
 Add the tomato puree and fry it off for another 5 minutes.
-Add the freekeh grains and chilli.
+Add the freekeh grains, rice if using, and pasta and chilli.
 Stir and coat the grains with the onion mixture.

 - Add the hot stock and a generous teaspoon of black pepper and salt.
 Stir.
 Add the chickpeas or lentils.
 Stir and mix again.
 Cover the pan with a tight lid and reduce the heat to low.
 Cook for 25 minutes without disturbing the contents and then remove from the heat.
 Set it aside for 5 minutes – the grains should be plumped up having completely absorbed all the stock.

-- To serve, stir through the fried onions, the coriander or parsley and top with the sliced tomatoes.
+- To serve, stir through the fried onions, the coriander or parsley.

 Share, follow, like, enjoy!

 - To get the latest #TheFridayRecipe from the Pigeon Cottage Kitchen blog, just add your email address to the subscribe box at the top right-hand column of the website.